Average Energy Bills in the UK (2026): What Households Are Really Paying

 Is electricity still more expensive than gas?

 Yes.
-Electricity costs significantly more per unit than gas.
-This is largely because electricity pricing is tied to gas-fired power generation and includes higher network and policy costs, even as the grid becomes greener.
+Electricity costs significantly more per unit than gas — under the current cap, around 24.67p per kWh versus about 5.74p for gas.
+This is largely because electricity pricing tracks gas-fired power generation and carries higher network and policy costs, even as the grid becomes greener.

 Will energy bills fall later in 2026?